DylanVanAssche/webtechnologie-website/README.md

 # webtechnologie-website
-Website for the course Webtechnologie
+Website for the course Webtechnologie by Joost Vennekens (Campus De Nayer, KU Leuven)